What can you do as a free member?

 However, being a one-to-one port means this game also drags along all the original’s problems.
 If you are coming back to Kanto after playing recent titles, you really need to temper your expectations.

-The biggest hurdle for modern players is undoubtedly the lack of the Physical/Special split.
+The biggest hurdle for modern players—myself included—is undoubtedly the lack of the Physical/Special split.
 In every game from Generation 4 onwards, a move is categorized as Physical or Special based on the move itself.
 For example, a punch is Physical; a beam of energy is Special.

 In FireRed and LeafGreen, however, this is determined entirely by the move's type.
 All Water, Fire, Grass, Electric, Ice, Psychic, Dragon, and Dark moves are Special.
 Everything else—Normal, Fighting, Flying, Ground, Rock, Bug, Ghost, Poison, and Steel—is Physical.

-It can’t effectively use its own elemental typing to its full potential and has to rely on Return or Hyper Beam just to deal significant damage. t’s a relic of older game design that can be incredibly frustrating if you’re used to the more logical system of today.
+It can’t effectively use its own elemental typing to its full potential, so I had to rely on Return or Hyper Beam just to deal significant damage.
+It’s a relic of older game design that can be frustrating if you’re used to the more logical system of today.

 Temper Expectations, Modern Trainers